liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

 #### Invariance of Discrete Modes

 We study the dynamic behaviors between two vehicles and model it using a hybrid automaton.
 The hybrid automaton contains a total of 4 discrete modes, namely $q_1$ (CC), $q_2$ (ACC), $q_3$ (AEB), and $q_4$ (STOP).
-Each discrete mode has 6 scenarios $S_1 - S_6$, corresponding to different scenarios of the two vehicles turning.
+Each discrete mode has 6 scenarios $S_1 - S_6$, corresponding to different situations of the two vehicles turning.
 Tab.
 2 shows the invariance of the discrete modes of the hybrid automaton.
 In fact, it is a fusion of the invariance of each mode and the invariance of the scenario.
 Invariance is critical for the hybrid automata, which defines whether a discrete mode should be maintained.
 If the current mode cannot be maintained, it needs to transit to other modes through transition conditions.

 <table>
     <caption>Tab.
 2. Invariance of Discrete Modes</caption>